OpenCloudHub/gitops/README.md

 # TODO: follow issues with fedora and nvkind: https://github.com/NVIDIA/nvkind/issues/57

+# TODO: make argo workflow run in different namespace than ai team to isolate rights and secrets etc

 <h2 id="getting-started">🚀 Getting Started</h2>

 1. Clone this repository and cd into the directory: